Governing Body & Contact

 Author Sanctions

-• Written warnings
+- Written warnings

-• Notification to the authors’ affiliated institutions where appropriate
+- Notification to affiliated institutions

 Article Deletion (Legal Restrictions)